Face It: Your Dogs Need a Break From Each Other

 Young dogs can get more vigorous exercise sessions than older dogs in their home can tolerate.

-Dogs who just want the peace and quiet that a one-dog situation bestows
+Dogs who just want the peace and quiet may appreciate the opportunity that a one-dog situation bestows.

 Other dogs might appreciate the chance to train or play without another dog interrupting the flow.